abalaji-blr/Finance/Crypto.md

 ### What is Ethereum?

 <iframe width="360" height="215" src="https://www.youtube.com/embed/IsXvoYeJxKA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 [100+ Ethereum Apps You Can Use Right Now](https://consensys.net/blog/news/90-ethereum-apps-you-can-use-right-now/)

+### What is ERC20?

+ERC20 stands for **Ethereum Request for Comment-20** is a standard created for interoperability of tokens created using Ethereum network.
+There are many popular tokens which confirms to **ERC20** .

 ## Cardano (ADA)

 Cardano is **3rd generation of crypto currency**, which tries to solve the bottle-necks with Ethereum.
-Incidentally, one of co-founder of the Ethereum - Chrales Hoskinson, is the co-founder for Cardano as well.
+Incidentally, one of **co-founder of the Ethereum - Chrales Hoskinson, is the co-founder for Cardano as well**.

-It tries to address - **scalabilty( transactions-per-second, data, network), interoperability, and sustainability**.
+It tries to address - **scalabilty( transactions-per-second, data, network), interoperability( to work with different block-chains like bitcoin-block-chain, ethereum-block-chain etc), and sustainability**.